Champions League non-winners

 10. Patrick Vieira

-Impressive from an early age, Vieira is plenty of times in the Champions League - 76 in total - for three different clubs in Arsenal, Juventus and Inter.
+Impressive from an early age, Vieira turned out 76 times in the Champions League, for three different clubs in Arsenal, Juventus and Inter.

 The former France international failed to pick up a winner’s medal, though, leaving the Gunners 12 months before they reached the 2006 final and then departing the January before Inter won it in 2010.